soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 To use the underlying type that the newtype wraps, we first need to extract it out of the type.
 We do this using pattern matching.

-Pattern matching can be used in two ways, in case of expressions and in function definitions.
+Pattern matching can be used in two ways, in case-expressions and in function definitions.

 1. case expressions are kind of beefed up switch expressions and look like this: